 - United States Plates and Screws Market – MedCore – Includes evaluation of standard plates and screws, hybrid plates and screws, locking plates and screws, and distal radius plates and screws.

-- United States Bioresorbable Fixations Market – MedCore – This report contains the total bioresorbable trauma fixation market.
+- The United States Bioresorbable Fixations Market – MedCore – This report contains the total bioresorbable trauma fixation market.

 - United States Intramedullary Nails Market – MedCore – This report includes markets for humeral intramedullary nails, forearm intramedullary nails, femoral intramedullary nails, tibial intramedullary nails, and ankle intramedullary nails.